jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

 ## Importing to a calendar

-Being iCal formatted calendars, you can import the calendar events or subscribe using the raw URLs, an example for the Wednesday G2 bin collection:
+Offering iCal formatted calendars, you can import the calendar events locally or subscribe using the calendar endpoint URLs, an example for the Wednesday G2 bin collection:

 ```
 https://www.gbcbincalendars.co.uk/ical/gedling_borough_council_wednesday_g2_bin_schedule.ics
 ```

 The .ics files have been tested with multiple calendar software applications to ensure compatibility.
-Ensure you are using the raw URL i.e. https://raw.githubusercontent.com if using the URL option.

-[A GitHub pages site](https://www.gbcbincalendars.co.uk) exists to display all calendars in a logical order and to make it easier to display them all.
+[A GitHub pages site](https://www.gbcbincalendars.co.uk) exists to display all calendars in a logical order offering the .ics calendar for each schedule available to download and the direct URL to use in calendars for subscribing for a dynamic updating calendar.

 ## HomeAssistant: Waste Collection Schedule integration